← Back to BlogParenting by Age

 Changing habits at 14 is exponentially harder than setting them at 10.

 In primary school, not everyone has a smartphone.
 Social media accounts are less common.
-Your child isn't yet "the only one" without access.
+Your child is not yet "the only one" without access.

 This changes rapidly around age 12-13.
+In India, many children get their first smartphone when they start middle school or begin using tablets for online classes on platforms like BYJU'S, Vedantu, or Unacademy.
 The window of lower social pressure is shorter than you think.

-Your 10-year-old doesn't have a job.
-They didn't buy their phone.
+Your 10-year-old did not buy their phone.
 You pay for the data plan.
 You have full authority to set conditions.

 At 16, that dynamic shifts.
 Use your leverage while you have it.